7AtAri/ergonomic_pose_detect/README.md

 - [x] set up own dataset

+- [ ] add additional photos to dataset

+- [x] split our dataset into training/testing dataset

-- [x] implement fine-tuning pipeline for yolo
+- [x] implement fine-tuning pipeline for yolo as feature extractor

+- [ ] adapt fine-tuning pipeline for frozen yolo with keypoint layer cut off and only classification head

 - [x] keypoint angle calculation + rula rule assessment of ergonomic status

 - [ ] integrate additional images into the dataset class folders

-- [x] split our dataset into training/testing dataset
+- [ ] implement simple pytorch model as baseline

+- [ ] implement mediapipe in our fine-tune pipeline

 - [ ] implement fine-tuning pipeline for other state-of-the-art models

 - [x] evaluation set up with metrics (see idea presentation)

+- [ ] experiment with additional ordinal loss

 - [ ] train our models